TheGuyDangerous/OuterTune/README.md

 - Local audio file support with proper metadata extraction
 - Synchronized lyrics support (LRC format)
 - Basic audio adjustments (normalization, tempo/pitch)

-## Installation

-To install and run TuneHub:

-1. Download the APK from the project repository
-2. Enable installation from unknown sources in your Android settings
-3. Install the APK on your Android device

 ## Usage